ROCm/hipfort/docs/tutorials/hipsolver-examples.rst

 ``hipfort_hipsolver`` module.

 Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite.
-The Fortran 2008 version of each program lives in ``test/f2008/hipsolver``, and the equivalent Fortran 2003 version, which uses ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, lives in ``test/f2003/hipsolver``.
+The Fortran 2008 programs live in ``test/f2008/hipsolver``, and the Fortran 2003 versions, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/hipsolver``.

 If you want direct access to rocSOLVER rather than a cuSOLVER-style interface, see the :doc:`rocSOLVER examples <rocsolver-examples>`, where the equivalent